labgem/microscope-user-doc/docs/content/mage/info.rst

 Thresholds have been manually defined.

 **References:**

-  * `Barbeyron T., Brillet-Guéguen L., Carré W., Carrière C., Caron C., Czjzek M., Hoebeke M., Michel G. 2016.
-Matching the Diversity of Sulfated Biomolecules: Creation of a Classification Database for Sulfatases Reflecting Their Substrate Specificity.
-PLoS One <https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0164846>`_

-  * Mark Stam, Pernelle Lelièvre, Mark Hoebeke, Erwan Corre, Tristan Barbeyron & Gurvan Michel, SulfAtlas, the sulfatase database: state of the art and new developments (manuscript in preparation)
+  Mark Stam, Pernelle Lelièvre, Mark Hoebeke, Erwan Corre, Tristan Barbeyron & Gurvan Michel, SulfAtlas, the sulfatase database: state of the art and new developments (manuscript in preparation)

 How to read SulfAtlas results?
 ------------------------------